Problem-Solving/Coping Skills Drop-in

-Need to talk about everyday life concerns impacting your emotional well-being?
-Problem-Solving drop-in is an opportunity to talk with a mental health professional about a specific situation that is causing emotional stress.
+Need to talk about everyday life concerns impacting your emotional well-being or to learn coping skills to deal with stress and anxiety?
+Problem-Solving/Coping Skills drop-in is an opportunity to talk with a mental health professional about a specific situation that is causing emotional stress.
 Often a single conversation may help you gain clarity and find ways to address it.

 Problem-Solving drop-in is intended to be a one-time visit with a CPS provider.
 When you come to a Problem-Solving drop-in, your provider will work with you to understand the situation and help you develop a plan to address the problem.
 This may include connecting you to other campus resources that can help you along the way.